-- (1) In order to show how a hypothetical investment in shares would break even over the next 12 months, this breakeven analysis uses an assumed initial selling price of \$23.92 per share, which is based on the NAV per share of CPER at the close of trading on February 29, 2024.
+- (1) In order to show how a hypothetical investment in shares would break even over the next 12 months, this breakeven analysis uses an assumed initial selling price of \$28.39 per share, which is based on the NAV per share of CPER at the close of trading on February 28, 2025.
 Investors should note that, because CPER's NAV changes on a daily basis, the breakeven amount on any given day could be higher or lower than the amount reflected here. - (2) CPER is contractually obligated to pay USCF a management fee of 0.65% per annum on its average total net assets.
-"Average total net assets" are the sum of the daily total net assets of CPER (the NAV of CPER calculated as set forth in "Calculating Per Share NAV" beginning on page 72) divided by the number of calendar days in the year.
+"Average total net assets" are the sum of the daily total net assets of CPER (the NAV of CPER calculated as set forth in "Calculating Per Share NAV" beginning on page 73) divided by the number of calendar days in the year.
 On days when markets are closed, the daily total net assets are the daily total net assets from the last day when the market was open.
 See page 7 for a discussion of net assets of CPER. - (3) Authorized Participants are required to pay a Creation Basket fee of \$350 for each order they place to create one or more baskets.
 This breakeven analysis assumes a hypothetical investment in a single share, which would equal the \$350 Creation Basket fee divided by the total number of outstanding shares plus the 50,000 shares created by the Creation Basket.
 This calculation will always result in a value that is below 0.010%, but for purposes of this breakeven analysis we assume a creation basket fee of 0.010%. - (4) This amount is based on the actual brokerage fees for CPER calculated on an annualized basis and includes an estimated half-turn commission of \$3.50.
-A half-turn commission is the commissions liability related to FCM transaction fees for futures contracts on a half-turn basis. - (5) For the year ended December 31, 2023, CPER's dividend and interest income earned in its Treasuries, cash, and/or cash equivalents, annualized based on its average daily total net assets was 4.93%. - (6) Independent Director and Officer Expenses include amounts paid to independent directors and for officers' liability insurance.
-The foregoing assumes that the average total net assets of CPER as of December 31, 2023, which were \$141,711,675, were aggregated with the average total net assets of the Related Public Funds as of December 31, 2023, that the aggregate fees paid to the independent directors for the year ended December 31, 2023 was \$1,210,000, and that the allocable portion of the fees borne by CPER based on the proportion of its average total net assets when aggregated with the average total net assets of the Related Public Funds equals \$76,810.
+A half-turn commission is the commissions liability related to FCM transaction fees for futures contracts on a half-turn basis. - (5) For the year ended December 31, 2024, CPER's dividend and interest income earned on its Treasuries, cash, and/or cash equivalents, annualized based on its average daily total net assets was 5.09%.
+This amount may not reflect the actual amount of dividend and interest income that will be earned by CPER on a going forward basis because interest rates rise and fall depending on market conditions.
+Nevertheless, USCF believes it is reasonable to use this amount because it is based on actual dividend and interest income recently earned and reported by CPER.

-(7) Professional Expenses include expenses for legal, audit, tax accounting and printing.
-CPER's costs attributable to Professional Expenses for the year ended December 31, 2023 is \$431,530.
-The number in the break-even table assumes CPER had \$141,711,675 in average daily total net assets during the calendar year ended December 31, 2023.
+- (6) Independent Director and Officer Expenses include amounts paid to independent directors and for officers' liability insurance.
+The foregoing assumes that the average total net assets of CPER as of December 31, 2024, which were \$170,443,212, were aggregated with the average total net assets of the Related Public Funds as of December 31, 2024, that the aggregate fees paid to the independent directors for the year ended December 31, 2024 was \$916,574, and that the allocable portion of the fees borne by CPER based on the proportion of its average total net assets when aggregated with the average total net assets of the Related Public Funds equals \$46,941. - (7) Professional Expenses include expenses for legal, audit, tax accounting and printing.
+CPER's costs attributable to Professional Expenses for the year ended December 31, 2024 is \$618,031.
+The number in the breakeven table assumes CPER had \$170,443,212 in average daily total net assets during the calendar year ended December 31, 2024.